 Mariahilfer Straße (6th district)

 Vienna’s longest shopping street, 1.8 km from the Westbahnhof area to the MuseumsQuartier.
-Mainstream chains (H&M, Zara, Mango), but also Austrian brands: Wolford (hosiery, founded 1950 in Bregenz), Tostmann (folk dress), Schella Kann (Viennese designer).
-The upper end (towards MQ) gets more interesting, fewer chains.
+Mainstream chains (H&M, Zara, Mango), but also Austrian brands: Wolford (hosiery, founded 1950 in Bregenz), Tostmann (traditional dress), Schella Kann (Viennese designer).
+The upper end (towards the MQ) gets more interesting, with fewer chains.
+Long stretches are a shared pedestrian zone, so you stroll on the street itself.
+Getting there: U3 to Zieglergasse or Neubaugasse for the middle section, U6 to Westbahnhof for the top end.
+Saturday afternoons the MaHü is packed like a rush-hour subway car - weekday mornings are far more pleasant.

 Golden Quarter (1st district)

 Between Tuchlauben, Bognergasse and Seitzergasse.
 Luxury brands (Louis Vuitton, Prada, Hermès, Saint Laurent), Lukas Hassler, Wempe.
 Very polished, very quiet.
-Walks in ten minutes.
+You walk it in ten minutes - but the architecture of the restored palaces justifies the detour even without any intention to buy.

 Golden Quarter alternative: Kohlmarkt and Graben